 - Do the knife test to ensure the bread bake has thoroughly cooked inside then leave on rack to cool

 There’s so many different ways to recreate this banana bread and that’s the real beauty of it.
-I’m thinking of adding in chocolate chips or orange rind next time too. 🙂
+I’m thinking of adding in chocolate chips or orange rind next time too to spice it up a little bit more! 🙂